Server room with racks of GPU hardware for AI inference

 How to choose

 Start with your constraints.
-If latency is the primary concern, test Groq first.
+If sustained throughput is the primary concern, test Cerebras and Groq against each other on the specific model you plan to run.
+If first-token latency drives the experience (chat, interactive agents), Groq's LPU stack has a consistent edge.
 If cost dominates, benchmark DeepInfra and novita.ai against your expected volume.
 If you need fine-tuning alongside inference, Together.ai and Fireworks both offer that.
 If you want a single API across multiple providers, OpenRouter handles the routing.
 For deploying custom models, Baseten, Cerebrium, RunPod, and Modal each take a different approach to packaging and serving.

 The OpenAI-compatible API standard makes it easy to test multiple providers without significant code changes.
 Many teams run different providers for different use cases: a fast provider for user-facing chat, a cheaper one for batch processing, and a GPU cloud for custom models.